naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-A WordPress plugin that tracks and visualizes revenue from ads, affiliate links, and digital product sales in a unified dashboard.
+Track and visualize revenue from ads, affiliate links, and digital product sales on your WordPress site.

 ## Features
-- Track revenue from ads, affiliate links, and digital product sales
+- Track revenue from multiple sources (ads, affiliate, products)
-- Unified dashboard to view all revenue data
+- Visualize revenue data with interactive charts
-- Shortcode to display revenue summary on any page or post
-- Easy to use and integrate
+- Easy-to-use admin interface

 ## Installation
-1. Upload the `wp-revenue-tracker` folder to the `/wp-content/plugins/` directory
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the 'Revenue Tracker' menu in the admin panel to start tracking revenue
+3. Go to 'Revenue Tracker' in the admin menu to start tracking

 ## Setup
-- Add revenue entries through the admin dashboard
+- Enter your revenue data for each source in the admin panel
-- Use the shortcode `[revenue_summary type="all"]` to display total revenue on any page or post
+- View your revenue chart on the same page
-- Use `[revenue_summary type="ads"]`, `[revenue_summary type="affiliate"]`, or `[revenue_summary type="digital_product"]` to display revenue by type

 ## Usage
-- Regularly update your revenue data in the dashboard
+- Update your revenue data regularly to keep your charts up to date
-- Use the shortcode to showcase your earnings on your site
-- Analyze your revenue trends and optimize your monetization strategies
+- Use the data to optimize your monetization strategies

-## Support
-For support and feature requests, please visit the plugin's official website.